FortRise/FortRise/MIGRATION.md

     variants.CreateLinks(variants.NoTimeLimit, customVariant);
 }
 ```

+## Variant Prefixed
+Variants are now prefixed with a metadata name, which means it is a breaking change once again.
+It is usually occur when you use
+`VariantManager.GetCustomVariant()`, so for that, make sure that it is prefixed with your metadata name followed by `/`.

 ## Arrow and Pickup Registry Changes
 RiseCore for some reason hold these variables before for no good reason.
 So the change has made to be more